panglesd/slipshow/README.md

 ## Very quick start

-If you do not want to read any of the tutorial but you still want to test a slipshow, type the following **in an empty directory**:
+If you do not want to read any of the tutorial but you still want to test a slipshow, type the following:

 ```
+$ mkdir my_presentation
+$ cd my_presentation
 $ npm install slipshow
 $ npx new-slipshow > test-slipshow.html
 ```